CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/ReadmeFirst.txt

 then remove entry "DenyUsers mythtv" from /etc/ssh/sshd_config

-*Note using this frontend image with automythserver requires a configured VPN server.
+*Note using this frontend image with automythserver aka amsvr-hdhr* requires a configured VPN server or "network enabled" mythtv server.
-Configure (generate keys/certs as needed) your automythserver vpn prior to attempting to connect.
+Configure (generate keys/certs as needed) your automythserver vpn prior to attempting to connect to a amsvr-hdhr or reconfigure amsvr mythtv-setup to network mode manually.
-The next release is slated to have static example certs installed between server and this client.
+A future release may have static example certs installed between server and this client, but not at this time.